-Love and prayers,
+Love and Hugs,

 If you are facing loss, find out the best ways to renew your resilience in a complimentary coaching session with me.
 Contact me through my resouces page or e-mail me at email@example.com